In January 2016, a house located in Gary, Indiana, and alleged to be infested with demons was torn down.

 “The truth makes it fascinating,” he said in an interview with The Register.
 “The devil looks bad in this.
 He loses a lot of mystique.”

 During the winter of 2014, when the film crew went into the home, they found a hole in the roof which damaged the interior a bit.
 Father Maginot explained, “It looked like an animal had scratched through the roof and ceiling, but we could not find it anywhere in the house, and there were no animal droppings around.”

 Another mysterious discovery was an odd-looking hand mark made into a dusty table in the living room.
 “It was a long hand that did not seem human; it had no palm and was around 12-15 inches long,” Father Maginot said.

-“Hollywood makes them [demons] like monsters, but, actually, they are very manipulative in how they work,” he said.
+“Hollywood makes them [demons] like monsters, but, actually, they are very manipulative in how they work,” he explained.
 “For instance, there was a lot of tension between Zak and me in the beginning, until we realized what was going on.”

 “Sometimes, demons cause scary things to happen, but usually only when they are pushed and shoved do they go that way,” Father Maginot said.
 “The normal way that demons work is through temptation.
 I think it’s God’s purpose to show evil at times so that we can see what we are truly dealing with.”

 Father Maginot was quick to point out that the devil is not God, and is not all-powerful.
 He cannot take a human's free will or end their life however he is still very dangerous.

 After the filming was complete, Father Maginot blessed the house.
 “I did the biggest blessing I could,” he said.
 “I used holy water and incense, and I prayed it in Latin.”